-Test 200+ Linux And Unix Operating Systems Online For Free - OSTechNix
+DistroTest - Test Linux And Unix Operating Systems Online For Free - OSTechNix

-A while ago we have covered about OSBoxes, a website that offers a collection of free, ready-to-use Linux and Unix VMs.
-You can download and try them on your Linux system using VirtualBox or VMWare workstation.
-Today, I stumbled upon a similar service named “DistroTest”.
-Unlike OSBoxes, DistroTest allows you to try the live Linux and Unix operating systems for free.
-You can test 200+ Linux and Unix operating systems online without having to install them locally.
-Just visit the website, choose the Linux/Unix distro of your choice and fire it up!
+DistroTest is a web service that allows you to test Linux and Unix operating systems online for free, without having to install them locally.
+You can try 300+ Linux and Unix operating systems online without having to install them locally.
+Just visit the website, choose the Linux/Unix distro of your choice and run it!

-Two good Samaritans named Klemann Andy and Forster Tobias have hosted this web service on Debian using Qemu.
-There is no restrictions to use the public distros listed here.
+The creators of DistroTest have hosted this web service on Debian using Qemu.
+There is no restrictions to use the distros listed here.
 You can use all functions of the system as the way you do in your local system.
 You can install and uninstall software.
-You can test installed programs and

-even delete or format the hard disk or system files.
+You can test installed programs and even delete or format the hard disk or system files.
 In a nutshell, DistoTest lets the distro hoppers to decide;

 - Which distribution is the best for them,